Network Representation Using Graph Root Distributions: Estimation of graph root distributions

 \subsection{Estimation for sparse graphs}

 One limitation of the theoretical framework of exchangeable random graphs is that they can only model dense graphs.
-Let $\rho=\int_{[0,1]^2} W$ be the average edge probability, then the total number of edges in $\mathbf A_n$ will concentrate around $n^2\rho$.
-However, in reality, the number of edges in a network rarely grows as the squared number of nodes.
+The total number of edges in $\mathbf A_n$ will concentrate around $n^2\int_{[0,1]^2}W$.
+In reality the number of edges in a network rarely grows as the squared number of nodes.
 Therefore, sparse networks are of greater practical interest.
 To this end, for a given graphon $W$ and a node sample size $n$ one can consider adding a ``sparsity parameter'' to the network sampling scheme \citep{BickelC09,BickelCL11,Wolfe13,XuML14,KloppTV17}:

-This sparsity parameter can easily be carried over to the graph root sampling scheme.
+This sparsity parameter can be carried over to the graph root sampling scheme.
 Let $F$ be a GRD.
-For a node sample size $n$ and sparsity parameter $\rho_n$, the corresponding sparse graph root sampling scheme is essentially generating node sample points from a scaled distribution:
+For a node sample size $n$ and sparsity parameter $\rho_n$, the corresponding sparse graph root sampling scheme is equivalent to generating node sample points from a scaled distribution:

 where $Z_i\stackrel{iid}{\sim}F$.
 For notational simplicity, for scalar $a$ and distribution $F$ we use $a F$ to denote the distribution obtained by scaling the distribution $F$ by a factor of $a$: $Z\sim F\Leftrightarrow aZ\sim aF$.